osamaashraf6/portfolio/README.md

 # Portfolio.

-> This branch (popup__details) I did it by contributing with my coding partner we did in this branch the followings 👌 :
+> This branch (Contact__validation) I did it by contributing with my coding partner we did in this branch the followings 👌 :

--  When the user clicks (or taps) the button to check project details, the popup with details about the project appears.
-- When the user clicks (or taps) the close (X) button, the popup disappears.
--  We used a JavaScript array to store all of the information for all projects.💯
--  We stored the following pieces of data in a JavaScript object, at a minimum: name, description, featured image, technologies, link to live version, link to source.
--  We updated the main page so that the projects section is created dynamically using the information stored in that JavaScript object.
-Remember, all of the HTML in that section is created when the page loads.
--  We implemented popups for both mobile and desktop screen sizes:
+-  When the user inputs his/her email in capitol letters and the website prevents them from submitting form, and shows an error.